 Whiteface Mountain Resort has a newer peak open called Lookout Mountain accessed by a triple chair.
 From Lookout Mountain, there are two exceptional trails.
 First, the new Wilmington Trail is a narrow winding intermediate route down the northside of the ski area.
 Eventually, the trail will also provide access to glades further down the northside.
 Second, the experts-only Hoyts High run is a challenging route roughly following the route back down to the lower lift station.

 Overall, Whiteface Mountain Resort is the 7th most popular snowboard & freeride destination of all 15 snowboarding resorts in New York.
-Several of the better snowboarding resorts are nearby Whiteface Mountain Resort including Gore Mountain Ski Area, Snow Ridge Ski Area, West Mountain Ski Area and Oak Mountain Ski Center and West Mountain Ski Area.
+Several of the better snowboarding resorts are nearby Whiteface Mountain Resort including Gore Mountain Ski Area, Snow Ridge Ski Area, McCauley Mountain Ski Area, Oak Mountain Ski Center and West Mountain Ski Area.